Featured grants awarded for the 2017-2018 school year

-The St. Johns River Water Management District plans to offer up to $20,000 during the second year of its Blue School Grant Program—the 2017–2018 school year.
+The St. Johns River Water Management District plans to offer up to $20,000 during the third year of its Blue School Grant Program—the 2018–2019 school year.
 Up to $2,000 per teacher, per school will be awarded to middle and high school teachers to enhance student knowledge of Florida’s water resources.
 Public and charter school teachers within the district’s boundaries are eligible to apply.

-Four types of grants will be available — water quality field study, water conservation garden project, classroom/community awareness, and freshwater resources educational program.
+Four types of grants will be available — water quality field study, water conservation garden project, water conservation classroom/community awareness, and freshwater resources educational program.

 Examples of successful grants include:

 - Water quality comparison of stormwater ponds on campus

 - Micro-irrigation installation in school garden

 - Field trip to organic and conventional farms